Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

    "iconSize",".","See :ref:`Moderator User Item Schema <moderator-user-item-schema>`."
    "bannedAtUTC","integer","UNIX timestamp of when the user was banned."
    "bannedBy","string","The name of the moderator who banned the user."
-   "reason","string?","The ban reason text. `null` if no reason text available."
+   "reason","string?","The ban reason. `null` if no reason text available."
    "modNote","string?","A moderator note. `null` if no mod note."
-   "banMessage","string","The moderator note that was sent to the user when they were banned.
+   "banMessage","string","The message that was sent to the user when they were banned.
 Empty string if no message."
    "duration","integer?","The number of days until the ban is lifted.
-Is `null` if it is a permanent ban."
+If `null`, the ban is permanent."
    "postId","unknown?",""
    "commentId","unknown?",""
    "subredditId","string","The full ID36 (`t5_` prefixed) of the subreddit.
 Should be the same for all items."